 - One tablespoon of Epsom salts

-STEP 4 - Before placing the rose in the hole, backfill hole with soil mixture to a level where the crown, or bud union (where the plant was grafted), will be 1 inch below ground level.
+STEP 4 - If you are planting a grafted rose, before placing the root ball in the hole, backfill hole with soil mixture to a level where the crown, or bud union (where the plant was grafted), will be 1 inch below ground level.
 Always bury the bud union on a grafted rose.
 Non-grafted roses can be planted with the top of the root ball level with the ground.
 Burying the bud union/graft helps to prevent wind damage.
 If the bud union is too far out of the ground, wind can continually rock the plant back and forth loosening the soil and tearing roots at the surface.
 This will impair the roses ability to take up nutrients and water and eventually the plant can topple over or break off.

 STEP 5 - When you have the level right, hold the rose steady and straight and begin to fill hole with the backfill soil mixture, tamping lightly as you go to remove air pockets.
 Stop backfilling at a point 3/4 from the top of the hole.
 Add water to settle and remove any air pockets.
 Then add some fish emulsion for an extra boost.
 Follow instructions on the product label.
 Finish backfilling.